Nuxt 3 Hybrid Rendering: Pre-Render Dynamic Routes (SSG)

 Summary

-lifecycle hook of the Nitro server engine or the nitro.prerender
+lifecycle hook or the nitro.prerender

 option available in the Nuxt 3 configuration file.
 The lifecycle hook specifies which routes to pre-render, while the nitro.prerender